How to Find the Perfect Spot to Celebrate

 Tara Wilson, a professional wedding planner and president of Tara Wilson Events in Fort Worth, Texas, says there are a few main style cues.
 A traditional bride might lean toward a church wedding and hotel reception, while someone who is earthy and free-spirited might do best outdoors, in a barn or in custom tents.
 Eclectic brides might consider environments that are new and modern, such as a boutique or hotel, or even something old and historic, like a library or mansion.

 Once you have narrowed down the choices – at least a little bit – it’s important to visit multiple venues to get a real idea of what they offer.
 Many questions will begin to pop up.
-Marcia Hemphill, professional wedding planner of Chicago-based An Urban Affair, recommends considering overall budget, the city where you are getting married, the number of guests you expect and the overall style and ambiance you desire.
+Marcia Hemphill, a wedding planner with An Urban Affair in Chicago, recommends considering overall budget, the city where you are getting married, the number of guests you expect and the overall style and ambiance you desire.
 Other details to consider may range from the dates and times certain venues are available, the space rental fee and what it includes, what materials are provided (tables, chairs, linens) and whether other parties can be held at the same time.
 Don’t be afraid to keep asking questions.
 Every venue is different in its rental inclusions and capabilities.

 Some venues offer in-house catering, which can simplify planning by reducing the number of vendors you must juggle.
 Hotels are making a comeback for this reason; their fees generally cover all venue and catering costs.
 Consider locations that can host both your ceremony and reception to make planning and guest coordination more manageable.